 The Yaris, the Camry and the Prius hybrid are just some of the newer models from Toyota that made this list.
-The IIHS also praised Subaru (a unit of Fuji Heavy Industries Ltd.) as the only automaker that had all of its 2012 models worthy enough to earn a spot on the list.
+The IIHS also praised Subaru – the carmaking unit of Fuji Heavy Industries Ltd. -- as the only automaker that had all of its 2012 models worthy enough to earn a spot on the list.
 The IIHS said that more vehicles were able to qualify for this list after producers redesigned the vehicles roofs so that they would be stronger in the event of a rollover.

 This means there is less possibility for injury claims due to the car being more protective of the cabin area.
 We all know that no win no fee personal injury claims are hiking up the prices of insurance.

-In total 69 cars, 38 SUVs, 5 minivans and 3 pickups met the criteria for the list this year.
+In total 69 cars, 38 SUVs, five minivans and three pickups met the criteria for the list this year.
 In addition, the IIHS said that the quick rate of design improvements that car manufacturers made in the past year shows their commitment and efforts to protect people during crashes.